+Complying with all relevant legislation and meeting tax obligations in a timely manner.

+Applying the Fund's tax policies and the Framework in accordance with the Board approved Rest Risk Management Strategy and Risk Appetite Statement.

-- Complying with all relevant legislation and 01 meeting tax obligations in a timely manner. - Maintaining a cooperative relationship with 02 the ATO and other revenue authorities both domestically and internationally. - Maintaining a risk profile with revenue 03 authorities that is in accordance with Rest's risk appetite. - Protection of Rest's reputation in relation 04 to tax matters.
+Maintaining a cooperative relationship with the ATO and other revenue authorities both domestically and internationally.

+Maintaining acceptable assessment ratings with Revenue Authorities.

+Protection of Rest's reputation in relation to tax matters.